jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ---
 jtype: Flow
 executors:
-  - uses: jinahub+docker://Sentencizer
+  - uses: jinaai+docker://<username>/Executor1
     replicas: 5
     jcloud:
       maxUnavailable: 2
 ```
-> In case of unlike disruption, ensure that if a maximum of 2 replicas are down, at least 3 replicas will still be available.
+> In case of disruption, ensure that if a maximum of two replicas are down, at least three replicas will still be available.

 ## Configure Gateway